• Skip to primary navigation

 Ingredients for making fasolakia / greek beans in tomato sauce on a butcher block.

 • Green beans.
 You can use fresh or frozen green beans.
-With fresh beans, you must first wash them in plenty of water and drain them well.
-Trim both ends.
+To use fresh beans, first wash them in plenty of water and drain them well.
+Then, trim both ends.
+The frozen green beans can go right into the pot without thawing.

 • Baby potatoes.
 They are optional.
 You opt out of using potatoes.
 Instead of baby ones, you can use regular potatoes, any kind.